paulsemrauboughton/Pytorch-CNN-MNIST/README.md

 ## Notes

 - By default, trains on 50% of the MNIST training set for faster experimentation.
+If computational complexity is not an issue increase the subset of the training set used to train or there are several parameters of the neural network configuration you can change.
+- The 'image.png' file is a 28x28 as that is the standard size of the MNIST images.
+Larger images can be used as rescaling is built into 'test.py' but I have kept the test file as that to keep it simple.
 - The `test.py` script inverts the colors of the input image.
 If your image is already black-on-white, remove the line `test_image = 1 - test_image`.
-- If you encounter GPU/CPU device issues, ensure `map_location=torch.device('cpu')` is used when loading the model for CPU-based inference.